ryanfp/DnD-Compendium/Untitled.md

 - 100 damage

 If this damage reduces the creature to 0 hit points, it dies instantly.
 Death saving throws and features like Relentless Endurance don't prevent this death.

+And, you can choose **one** of the following features:

+### Relentless Predator

+Your Hunter's Quarry feature no longer has a use limit.
+You can mark creatures at will as a reaction or bonus action.
+Your quarry has disadvantage on Dexterity (Stealth) checks to hide from you.

+### Persistent Predator

+You can now maintain your Hunter's Quarry on **two creatures simultaneously** instead of one.
+When you use your bonus action to mark a creature, you can choose to mark a second quarry as well without expending a use.

+When a creature marked by your Hunter's Quarry dies, you can transfer either mark to a new creature using your bonus action (or reaction if not on your turn) without expending another use.
+If both creatures marked by your Hunter’s Quarry die without transferring to another creature, you must spend a use of Hunter’s Quarry to mark another creature(s).

+When you deal damage to one of your marked creatures with Persistent Predator active:

+1. Calculate total damage you would deal (weapon + Quarry + modifiers)
+2. Deal **half that damage** to the creature you attacked
+3. Deal **half that damage** to the other marked creature
+4. The creature you **did not** attack can make a **Wisdom saving throw** (DC = 10 + your Wisdom modifier) or half of the damage the creature would receive, whichever is higher, to take **half damage**

 ---